 In the present time with Australia’s national election date looming closer, its hard not to feel completely immersed (or even drowning) in Australian Politics.

-But since when has trust not been an issue in any election?
-And since when did voters usually think politicians could be trusted, especially during an election?
+But when has trust not been an issue in any election?
+When did voters usually think politicians could be trusted, especially during an election?

 I think the more relevant word to describe what voters are looking for in this election is not trust, but stability.

 After a period of minority government, which voters usually associate with unstable, unfocused leadership, and with all the uncertainty and embarrassment caused by Labour’s leadership roller-coaster, the public is definitely looking for a period of stability in federal politics.
 Put simply, they are over all the drama.